DanteLore/dantelore/hugo/content/posts/time-at-the-bar-chart.md

 featured_image: "/images/time-at-the-bar-chart/Kafkas-Beer-Festival-1024x630.jpg"
 ---

 This is part three in a blog mini-series about the power of Streaming Platforms with Kafka, KSQL and Confluent.

-Part 1 was an introduction to the problem of converting <a href="https://github.com/DanteLore/events_to_models">github</a>.
+Part 1 was an introduction to the problem of converting <a href="http://logicalgenetics.com/posts/data-engineering-in-real-time/">events to models in real time</a>
+Part 2 showed how we can <a href="http://logicalgenetics.com/posts/kafkas-beer-festival/">do that conversion using Kafka, Streams and KSQL</a>
+Remember that code can be downloaded from my <a href="https://github.com/DanteLore/events_to_models">github</a>.

 ---